Leyinko/Atomify/README.md

 ### Player and Playing Floating Card

 Use the integrated player to play, shuffle, and repeat songs.
-The floating Playing Card allows you to sing along, like the song, or redirect to Spotify to add it to your playlist.
+The floating Playing Card allows you to sing along, like the song, or redirect to Spotify to add it to your Spotify playlist.

-###### Check the Help section on the website for more information.
+###### Check the Help section on the website for more information about the App functionality.

 <br>